Creating a Low-Budget Home Yoga Studio

 Meg DePriest, a mother and yoga instructor in Denver, said, “You don't have to spend a ton of money or have a huge space.
 Just find a space in your house that makes you happy, chase the kids out every once in a while, and enjoy your practice.”

-How much space do you need for home yoga practice area?
+How much room do you need for a home yoga practice area?

 A yoga practice space can be about the size of a walk-in closet with standard ceilings, according to DePriest, as long as it is quiet and has a door that closes.
-“You can get by on a space just a touch longer than your yoga mat and a little wider than your arm span,” she said. “… make sure you don't touch the ceiling when you inhale and reach your hands up.”
+“You can get by on a space just a touch longer than your yoga mat and a little wider than your arm span,” she stated.
+“Make sure you don't touch the ceiling when you inhale and reach your hands up.”

-However, Jennifer Lux, a Vinyasa yoga instructor with Warrior Academy Yoga, suggests a little more space for a home yoga studio.
-She said, “The space can vary in size but I'd say at least nine-foot by nine-foot to give you enough room to move freely and not feel psychologically or physically confined.”
+However, Jennifer Lux, a Vinyasa yoga instructor with Warrior Academy Yoga, suggested a little more space for a home yoga studio.
+She claimed, “The space can vary in size but I'd say at least nine feet by nine feet to give you enough room to move freely and not feel psychologically or physically confined.”

 Both Lux and DePriest said a yoga mat is the only vital piece of equipment in a home yoga studio, but DePriest keeps a few other items in her yoga space: a meditation cushion, books, incense, family photos and a small, low table “that serves as a sort of altar.”
 Of course, if you are relying on video instruction, you’ll also need a TV or computer, as well as a device for music or nature sounds.

-DePriest said hardwood floors are ideal.
-“They aren't cold in the winter, they give a little and don't hurt your knees,” she said.
+DePriest recommended hardwood floors as ideal.
+“They aren't cold in the winter, they give a little and don't hurt your knees,” she explained.

 Like many yoga businesses, home practitioners often fill a wall with a large mirror.
-However, mirrors are not necessary, and neither Lux nor DePriest like to use mirrors.
+However, mirrors are not necessary, and neither Lux nor DePriest likes to use mirrors.

 “I hate practicing with mirrors.
 Some folks love it.
 This is a totally individual decision,” DePriest said.
 “I suppose if you want one, ideally you'd want it big enough to see yourself standing up, arms and legs outstretched.
 Like da Vinci's 'Vitruvian Man.'
 But I find mirrors distracting.”

 Dimmable lighting and shades are important for a home yoga studio.
 Lux recommends adjusting the lighting for mood, style of practice and time of day.
-“Traditionally, the lights are dimmed throughout the practice, and savasana, or the final pose, occurs in the dark,” she said.
+“Traditionally, the lights are dimmed throughout the practice, and savasana, or the final pose, occurs in the dark.”

-DePriest said “I like to generate my own heat,” and said she keeps her space at standard room temperature.
+However, DePriest disagreed, saying, “I like to generate my own heat,” which is why she keeps her space at standard room temperature.

 To be sure, not everyone even wants a home yoga studio.
-Our third yoga teacher said she doesn’t really practice her yoga at home because of one major drawback.
-"I love the energy of practicing with a group of people at a studio," said certified CorePower Yoga instructor Dana Alshouse.
+Our third yoga teacher told us that she doesn’t really practice her yoga at home because of one major drawback.
+"I love the energy of practicing with a group of people at a studio," declared certified CorePower Yoga instructor Dana Alshouse.